HashLips/hashlips_art_engine/README.md

   node utils/provenance.js
 ```

+**The Provenance information is saved** to the build directory in `_prevenance.json`.
+This file contains the final hash as well as the (long) concatednated hash string.

 \*Note, if you regenerate the images, **You will also need to regenerate this hash**.
-Save the hash and add it to your contract.

-# incompatibilities

-⚠️ Layer names are for example purposes only, the generator will generate proper, example metadata, _but the images generated will be ugly_
-⚠️ `extraMetadata` has been repurposed for adding _additional_ attributes.
-If you need to have extra data aded to the top portion of the metadata, please reach out.

 # Remove Trait Util